Name That Tune: 2021 revival

 In October 2020, it was reported that Eureka Productions and current rightsholder Prestige Entertainment were preparing to begin production of a new version of Name That Tune in Sydney, Australia for an unspecified network, with American Australians as contestants.
 It was filmed with a studio audience under local COVID-19 protocols.
 Filming began on November 17 at ICC Sydney.

 On November 18, 2020, Fox officially announced the series, with actress Jane Krakowski as host and former American Idol judge Randy Jackson as bandleader.
-Premiering on January 6, 2021 to accompany the Masked Singer spin-off The Masked Dancer on its Wednesday-night lineup, the series co-exists on Fox's programming slate with its similar series Beat Shazam.
+Premiering on January 6, 2021, to accompany the Masked Singer spin-off The Masked Dancer on its Wednesday-night lineup, the series co-exists on Fox's programming slate with its similar series Beat Shazam.
 It was co-produced by Eureka, Prestige, and Fox Alternative Entertainment.

 A second season premiered on March 29, 2022, which primarily features celebrity episodes.
 Production was moved to Dublin, Ireland at the RDS and Font Hill Studios, with BiggerStage (which had previously collaborated with Fox Alternative Entertainment on its new talent show format The Big Deal) replacing Eureka as co-production partner.

 A third season titled Celebrity Name That Tune premiered on January 11, 2023.

 A fourth season premiered on June 3, 2024, and a fifth season was ordered for the 2024–2025 season as well.

+For the sixth season, Robin Thicke replaces Jackson as the bandleader.